hazrmard/EngineeringScienceBuilding/docs/5-dataset.md

 17. `PerChiLoad`: Cooling load of the chiller as a fraction of maximum electrical capacity.
 The maximum cooling capacity in tons is 800 tons.
 The ratio `Tons / 800` should give roughly the same value as `PerChilLoad`.

+18. `FreqFanA`: Spinning rate of fan A in Hertz.

+19. `FreqFanB`: Spinning rate of fan B in Hertz.

 And the following derived fields:

 1. `PowIn`: Total input power calculated as a sum of all power fields.